pupil-labs/pupil-docs/src/invisible/explanation/basic-concepts.md

 **When should I use workspaces?**

 Workspaces can have many uses.
 Typical ones are:
-- **Projects or Studies**: Use a separate workspace for every project to keep data cleanly separated.
+- **Projects or Studies**: Use workspaces to collect projects with a similar theme, "Sport Training" for example.
+Then every project within the workspace can be used to catalogue recordings of different sports, like "Golf Putting", "Archery", "Basketball Free Throw".
+This ensures data is cleanly separated.
 - **Teams**: If you are a member of multiple teams or organizations, you can use multiple workspaces to control what data you are sharing with whom.
 - **Clients**: If you are working with clients, you can use multiple workspaces to keep data separated and to control which collaborator should have access to which client’s data.